DryRun/HcalNano/README.md

 # HcalNano
 An EDM analyer for analyzing HCAL digis and RecHits.
-This supercedes https://github.com/HCALPFG/HcalTupleMaker, replacing the custom output module with CMSSW NanoAODOutputModule.
+This supersedes https://github.com/HCALPFG/HcalTupleMaker, replacing the custom output module with CMSSW NanoAODOutputModule.

 Setup instructions:
 ```